 For the first time in the history of the brand, designer Calvin Klein Jeans released an advertisement series that included same-sex couples.
 The title of the series, shot by New York City fashion photographer Mario Sorrenti, is “raw texts, real stories” and focuses on the use of hookup apps amongst twenty-somethings, including in queer communities.

 For several obvious reasons, this is a big deal.
 It’s a major fashion designer recognizing the deep-rooted hookup culture for the modern youth, but even more significant is the acceptance and advertising of queer couples.
 This is one of the first times that a well-known fashion designer will have massive billboards, commercials, and photo adverts depicting same-sex “couples” (or sexual partners).

 Personally I can’t decide which I am most excited about: the depiction of hookup apps or of queer couples, because both are extremely significant and have been largely ignored by the mainstream media coverage.
-However, my answer is BOTH, I am most excited that CKJ is showing the public queer people being sexual active.
+However, my answer is BOTH, I am most excited that CKJ is showing the public queer people being sexually active.
 I love how the video is so fluid; I feel like it accurately shows how fluid sexuality can be and how different kinds of people can intermingle.
 This is vastly different from the standard, nonsexual depiction of white gay men and women in popular media.

 Melisa Goldie, chief marketing officer at Calvin Klein, Inc stated that

 “Calvin Klein Jeans has a long history of combining sexual energy with cultural relevance. . . .Through this campaign, we’re creating an emotional connection with today’s technology driven generation, highlighting the new normal channel for modern meet-ups.”